nightscout/trio-docs/docs/EN/Configuration/transition-qa.md

 ## Coming from commercial closed-loop systems

 Are you using a commercial closed-loop system like Insulet's Omnipod 5, Tandem's Control IQ, Medtronic's 780G, etc.?
-If you're happy, stay.
-If you're not getting the desired results, read through the chapter on "Coming from iOS Loop" to see the main issues that Open-iAPS solves.
+If you're happy, stay if you're not getting the desired results; read through the chapter on "Coming from iOS Loop" to see the main issues that Open-iAPS solves.

 ## I want to try Open-iAPS.
 How do I proceed?